Mysticx69/ebs_encryption/encrypt_ebs.md

 This script is designed to encrypt all unencrypted EBS volumes attached to EC2 instances in your AWS account.
 It utilizes Amazon's Key Management Service (KMS) to ensure secure and reliable encryption.
 Please note that running this script can lead to service interruption as instances may need to be stopped and started during the encryption process.

 ## Requirements

+Please use PipEnv to meet the requirements !
+[Pipenv Quick Start](README.md#3-using-pipenv-for-dependency-management)

 - Python 3.7 or newer
 - Pipenv
 - AWS credentials configured